 While there are of course some drivers who buy car insurance on a pay monthly plan, with the intention of cancelling it after a couple of payments so they can keep the paperwork and try to cheat the system, but if you have paid up half or more of the payments, it is very harsh to be castigated for a failed payment.

-If you have car insurance offence issues, ask Patterson Law a question and find out the best way to defend your allegations.
+If you have car insurance offence issues, Patterson Law Driving Without Insurance Legal Advice line let you ask a question about the specifics of your offence and find out the best way to defend your allegations.